Apache Axiom 1.3.0 Release Note

 The

-artifact has been removed without replacement.
+axiom-c14nartifact has been removed without replacement.
 Use DOOM together with Apache Santuario instead.